Best Vegan Cheese For A Dairy Free Charcuterie Board

 Organic, kosher, gluten-free, lactose-free, no soy.

-A cashew-based cheese with fresh chopped scallions and a hint of lemon give it a zesty and tangy flavor experience.
+A cashew-based cheese with garlic and herbs gives it a zesty flavor experience.

 Non-GMO verified, kosher